bahaidev/textbrowser/README.md

     e.g., Each plugin file designated within
     `files.json` expects an `insertField` `export` directive, etc. -->

+## Security notes

+While some mechanisms exist to escape HTML, there are nevertheless some means at present by which a malicious data file could perform XSS attacks.
+Please ensure the data files (and schemas/metadata files) you indicate are trusted.

 ## JavaScript API

 The following indicates the JavaScript options that can tweak your